Today In History logo TIH

 Tlingit traders dismantled Fort Selkirk in the Yukon Territory, ending the Hudson’s Bay Company’s attempt to monopolize the regional fur trade.
 By dismantling the post, the Tlingit protected their lucrative role as middlemen between interior First Nations and coastal European merchants, compelling the company to abandon the site for nearly a century.

-Townsend Harris arrived in Shimoda in 1856 as the first US consul to Japan, just three years after Perry's gunboats f…
+Townsend Harris arrived in the isolated port of Shimoda as the first American consul to Japan, just three years after…

-Townsend Harris arrived in Shimoda in 1856 as the first US consul to Japan, just three years after Perry's gunboats forced the country open.
-His negotiations produced the Harris Treaty of 1858, which established full trade relations and became the template for Japan's treaties with every Western power.
+Townsend Harris arrived in the isolated port of Shimoda as the first American consul to Japan, just three years after Commodore Perry's gunboat diplomacy had forced the country to end two centuries of isolation.
+Working without military leverage, Harris spent two years negotiating the 1858 Treaty of Amity and Commerce, which established full trade relations and granted extraterritorial rights to Americans in Japan.
+The agreement became the template for similar treaties with every Western power and accelerated Japan's forced integration into the global economy.

 The first Lincoln-Douglas debate took place in Ottawa, Illinois, in 1858, opening a seven-debate series between Abrah…